FeatureCloud/fc-sPLINK/README.md

 featurecloud app build featurecloud.ai/splink
 ```

-You can use provided example data or you own data.
+You can use provided example data or your own data.
 And provide the desired settings in the `config.yml` file.

 #### Running app